hugaped/MBNMAdose/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Standard license used in description.
-LICENSE files removed from home directory.
+* Changed title in DESCRIPTION to title-case

 ## Test environments